isel-leic-ave/jdbcRepo/README.md

 Update your `jdbcRepo` project to match the configurations introduced in [commit 3cb3b53](https://github.com/isel-leic-ave/jdbcRepo/commit/3cb3b534b50fad5168c5e1ca485828bbcc3cdc9b), ensuring support for Java 22 and the new Class-File API.
 This includes updating the following files:
 * `gradle-wrapper.properties`
-* `build.gradle` in each module
+* `build.gradle` in each module (**IGNORE the modification of docker path**)

 **After making these changes, verify that the project still builds successfully by running `./gradlew build`.**